thedayheisooo/covfefe/index.md

       title: people got their ooo-drink prepared (counter is not active yet)
     - number: '29,622'
       text: >-
-        We all want the party happen as soon as possible and therefore  we support organizations who fight all Trump stands for.
-Every OOO-LABEL will contribute to those organizations – scroll down to get your label.
+        We all want the #ooo party happen as soon as possible and therefore we support projects who fight all Trump stands for.
+You'll have the chance to vote on the projects we'll support - it might be liberal podcast creaters, enviromental organizations, etc. ...
+Send us you suggestions!
       title: >-
         Have been raised to get the party started asap (counter is not active yet)
   reasons:
     - Seeing the bottle will be your daily boost of motivation to keep fighting.
-    - >-
-      You contribute money to "blue wave" organizations which are fighting for our democracy and freedom.
+    - 'You contribute money to projects in support of the "blue wave". '
   text: >-
     Exactly – getting a drink ready to celebrate his final day in office is powerful for two reasons.